Step 3: Plan your budget

 Save as much as you can for your retirement and be sure to invest in something secure and inflation-proof

 It’s a good idea to make voluntary contributions to EPF if you already have enough funds to cover emergency expenses and other short-term needs.
 Why?
-Because EPF guarantees a minimum return, is well-diversified, and produces satisfactory returns that will help to ensure that inflation won’t eat away at your money in the long run!
+EPF guarantees a minimum return, is well-diversified, and produces satisfactory returns that will help to ensure that inflation won’t eat away at your money in the long run!

 Allocate 10% of salary for wants